iokpp/Parser_front-end/README.md

 ============
 Free use of this software is granted under the terms of the GNU Public License (GPL).

+IOkpp(IO key performance parameter) is a storage subsystem timing analysis tool, it provides a non-invasive method to collect timing data on the Linux storage subsystem from user space on path to the storage device.
+It consists of front-end tool (parser) and back-end tool.
-This tool is a front-end part of IOKPP, used to analyze/parse the trace log of IOKPP back-end tool, and provide the I/O performance related parameters.
-The back-end of IOKPP runs on the target machine side, which is used to trigger Linux I/O request event  and collect trace event log, and the front-end tool run on the user end PC.
+This tool is a front-end part,which runs on the target platform, and is used to analyze/parse the log of IOKPP back-end tool, and provide the I/O performance timing statistics.
+The back-end of IOKPP runs on the target machine side, which is used to install/enable trace event, trigger Linux I/O request event and collect trace event log.

 The key functions include: